-In reality, you’ll spend very little time outside one arrival, especially if you’re on a Lapland package holiday.
-You’ll transfer from the plane to the terminal (under 5 minutes) and then the terminal to a bus (or taxi if you’re travelling independently).
+In reality, you’ll spend very little time outside on arrival, especially if you’re on a Lapland package holiday.
+You’ll transfer from the plane to the terminal (under 5 minutes) and then from the terminal to a bus (or taxi if you’re travelling independently).
 From there, you’ll go to get your snow wear, from which point you can get suited up against the warm.
 Or, if going it alone, you’ll transfer to your cabin/accommodation where you can change into your own snow clothing.

-What to wear in the evening in Lapland
+What to wear in the evening

 You have two main choices depending on how cold it is when you’re away.
 As I’ve mentioned, it was unseasonably warm when I visited.
 Therefore, most of the time, I went out in the evening with just my normal clothes on.
 Yep, that’s right – jeans, boots, a couple of layers of tops, a fleece, my lightweight North Face jacket, hat and gloves.

 Am I insane?
 Not really.
 We mostly travelled by taxi from our cabin to a restaurant/the resort centre and back again by taxi.
 Therefore, the time outside was under 10 minutes.
 And, once inside, I didn’t spend the evening feeling like I was dining in a sauna.